 Some patients report a certain degree of natural improvement over a period of time – sometimes months or years after stopping the antidepressant.
 However, many fail to recover to any significant degree with some having had the problem for over 20 years without any improvement.

 Publications and studies

-In a study by Montejo et al (1999), a group of patients who were experiencing sexual side effects on an SSRI were switched to the dopaminergic antidepressant, amineptine .
+In a study by Montejo et al, a group of patients who were experiencing sexual side effects on an SSRI were switched to the dopaminergic antidepressant, amineptine .
 After six months, 55% still had at least some type of sexual dysfunction.
-This is compared to only 4% in the control group who were treated with amineptine alone, and were not exposed to an SSRI.
+This is compared to only 4% in the control group who were treated with amineptine alone and were not exposed to an SSRI.

-Three large placebo controlled studies into the use of SSRIs as a treatment for premature ejaculation found that the ejaculation-delaying effect of the medication persisted for a significant number of participants, after the drug was discontinued [6-8].
+Three large placebo controlled studies into the use of SSRIs as a treatment for premature ejaculation found that the ejaculation-delaying effect of the medication persisted for a significant number of participants after the drug was discontinued [4–6].

-The US Prozac patient information sheet warns that “Symptoms of sexual dysfunction occasionally persist after discontinuation of fluoxetine treatment” .
+Since 2011, the US Prozac patient information sheet has warned: “Symptoms of sexual dysfunction occasionally persist after discontinuation of fluoxetine treatment” .

-Rodent studies have shown that chronic treatment with SSRIs at a young age resulted in permanently decreased sexual behavior in adulthood, with the presence of long-term neurological changes [29-30].
+Rodent studies have shown that treatment with SSRIs at a young age resulted in permanently decreased sexual behavior in adulthood [43–45], with the presence of long-term neurological changes .
 Maternal exposure to fluoxetine was also found to impair sexual motivation in adult male mice .

-A systematic review of the literature on persistent sexual dysfunction in animals after early exposure to SSRIs was published in 2016 .
-It concluded: “Our results showed substantial and lasting effects on sexual behaviour in rats after exposure to an SSRI early in life on important sexual outcomes.”
+A systematic review of the literature on persistent sexual dysfunction in animals after early exposure to SSRIs concluded: “Our results showed substantial and lasting effects on sexual behaviour in rats after exposure to an SSRI early in life on important sexual outcomes.”